THE TRUE EVIDENCE

 HOLY SPIRIT BAPTISM

-Back in the 1980s, I was given a tract that questioned the evidence of the number of disciples that actually received the baptism of the Holy Spirit on the Day of Pentecost.
-I never did pursue that question with a study on it.
-Being a Pentecostal, before I received the message of God that calls the elect back to His Original Word, I had heard and read the many opinions of Christians in the Pentecostal movement.
-Now, the same subject seems to be of great interest among many believers of the Endtime Message of William Branham.
+Back in the 1980s, I was given a tract that questioned the evidence regarding the number of disciples who actually received the baptism of the Holy Spirit on the Day of Pentecost.
+I never did pursue that question with a study.
+Being a Pentecostal, before I received the message of God which calls the elect back to His Original Word, I had heard and read many opinions of Christians in the Pentecostal movement.
+This same subject seems to be of great interest among many believers of the Endtime Message of William Branham.

-The actual number of disciples being baptized on the Day of Pentecost with the sign of speaking in tongues is not as important as the purpose of God giving the gift of the Holy Spirit.
-However, what is the purpose of God giving the disciples the baptism of the Holy Spirit?
-And what is the true evidence of one receiving the Holy Spirit baptism?
+The actual number of disciples baptized on the Day of Pentecost with the sign of speaking in tongues is not as important as the purpose of God giving the gift of the Holy Spirit.
+So what is the purpose of God giving the disciples the baptism of the Holy Spirit?
+And what is the true evidence of receiving the Holy Spirit baptism?

-To better understand the doctrine we need to rightly divide the Word of Truth.
-Let's begin in the Book of the Acts of the Apostles written by Luke, a physician (cf. Col.4:14).
+To better understand this doctrine we need to rightly divide the Word of Truth.
+Let us begin in the Book of the Acts of the Apostles written by Luke, a physician (cf. Col.4:14).
 It was written to his friend Theophilus and is a sequel to his Gospel account of the events that surround the life of Jesus Christ and His ministry.

 Christ and His Apostles